Come Hail or High Water: UT Journalism Students Delve into Extreme Weather

 Their stories, with accompanying info-graphics, will be presented online.
-Associate Professor Nick Geidner’s “Social Journalism” class is creating a Facebook page to promote the work, too.
+Associate Professor Nick Geidner’s “Social Journalism” class is also creating a Facebook page to promote the work.

 Last year, Faizer’s … Read more “Come Hail or High Water: UT Journalism Students Delve into Extreme Weather”